 It’s hard to describe Laura’s experience and expertise as anything other than exponential.
 She holds two degrees in mechanical engineering (“my dad thought software was questionable, so he insisted I get a ‘real’ engineering degree”), had a long career in engineering management at HP (both here and abroad), and later eBay.
 She became a real estate investor, which led in turn to a stint in real estate marketing.
 Which led to… a curiosity and interest in business development and marketing that only a dynamic and innovative company like Agile Learning Labs could sate.
 Or so we like to think!

-In her career, Catherine has worn a number of hats, including software developer, technology manager, scrum master, project and program manager, consultant, agile coach, scrum trainer and camp counselor.
+In her career, Cathy has worn a number of hats, including software developer, technology manager, scrum master, project and program manager, consultant, agile coach, scrum trainer and camp counselor.